-Minlagawi Gum Flat: Minlagawi Gum Flat is an open space community project at Minlaton, where the boys will be involved in a number of tasks, from designing and marking out walking or mountain bike trails, building those trails, removal of pest plants, or building a wooden fence at one of the historical sites.
+Minlagawi Gum Flat: Minlagawi Gum Flat is an open space community project at Minlaton, where the boys will be involved in a number of tasks, from designing and marking out walking or mountain bike trails, building those trails, and removal of pest plants, to building a wooden fence at one of the historical sites.
 Other school and community groups are also involved in this project, which includes a community BBQ lunch.
-Minlagawi Gum Flat is a great day for the students to learn about the history of the area (use of horse troughs and land, etc.) and do some community work where they see the direct results and impact of their work at the end of the day.
+Minlagawi Gum Flat is a great day for the students to learn about the history of the area (use of horse troughs and land, Narungga peoples use of the area, etc.) and do some community work where they see the direct results and impact of their work at the end of the day.